Our response to COVID-19

 Hygiene and safety on board

-Passengers and crew are asked to ensure their own hygiene and safety at all times by washing hands thoroughly with soap and using a hand sanitiser regularly.
+Passengers and crew are asked to ensure their own hygiene and safety at all times while on our premises, by washing hands frequently and using a hand sanitiser on a regular basis.
 Sanitisation stations are available in high traffic areas.

-Masks are not mandatory, but we do recommend wearing them in areas where social distancing cannot be enforced.
+Masks are now mandatory and are recommended to wear in areas where social distancing cannot be enforced.
 This is for your own safety as well as your fellow passengers and crew.

 Please don't hesitate to contact our team if you have any questions regarding infection prevention on our premises.